olincollege/cuda-linear-regression/README.md

         - `timing.c/.h`: Get the current time for benchmarking
 - `test`: Unit tests to ensure correct implementations of all five `cpu_matrix`, `gpu_matrix`, `linear_regression`, `matrix`, and `timing`
 - `data`: Data for model training and testing
-    - `X_train/X_test.csv`: Training and testing gestation data with last cols 1 for bias term
+    - `X_train/X_test.csv`: Training and testing gestation data with last column 1s for the bias term
     - `y_train/y_test.csv`: Training and testing target data
     - The remainder of the files are to test reading CSV to matrix

 ## Data

 As discussed, this [Kaggle gestation dataset](https://www.kaggle.com/datasets/jacopoferretti/child-weight-at-birth-and-gestation-details) was used to predict child birth weight.
-In the `data` folder the `X_test` and `X_train` are the feature datapoints and the `y_test`, and `y_train` contains the corresponding birthweights.
-They are split into a train test split to validate model generalization.
+In the `data` folder the `X_test` and `X_train` are the feature datapoints and the `y_test`, and `y_train` contains the corresponding birthFweights.
+They are split into training and test sets to validate model generalization.

 The data columns of the feature data (X files) are as follows:
 1. Gestation length (days)